 With the intent of supporting full and open competition, all methods of procurement will be publicized through this webpage.
 Certain solicitations are also publicized on VendorNet, in local newspapers, and on the Kenosha County Government Facebook page.
 The specific services to be purchased and the proposed Contract service levels are determined by each of the department’s divisional needs and budget.

 There are no active procurements at this time.

 Civil Rights Compliance

-Contractors with 50 or more employees, and who also receive $50,000 or more in funding, must also have a completed Civil Rights Compliance Plan (CRC) plan in place.
-The CRC must be made available upon request by any State of WI or Kenosha County representatives.
+Contractors with 50 or more employees, who also receive $50,000 or more in funding, must also have a completed CRC plan in place.
+The CRC plan must be made available upon request by any State of WI or Kenosha County representative.

 For more information, navigate to Civil Rights Compliance Information | Wisconsin Department of Health Services.